How Do I Know if My Pulse Oximeter is Accurate?

 How is Nonin Medical’s PureSAT® Pulse Oximetry Technology Calibrated and Why is it Different?

 Nonin Medical uses the most current CO-oximeter technology to calibrate its full range of pulse oximeters.
 In clinical hypoxia studies, Nonin follows a strict protocol in which multiple samples are taken at each SpO2 interval and handled with extreme care and precision to ensure accurate calibration to the CO-oximeter.
 When incorporated into the design of a Nonin Medical pulse oximeter, this results in consistent, repeatable measurements in a variety of clinical settings on a broad range of patients.
-Nonin Medical’s clinically- proven PureSAT pulse oximetry technology utilizes intelligent pulse-by-pulse filtering to provide precise oximetry measurements even in the presence of motion, low perfusion, dark skin tones and other challenging conditions.
-By reading the entire plethysmographic waveform, PureSAT signal processing pre filters the pulse signals to remove undesirable signals.
-Advanced algorithms then separate the pulse signals from artifact and interference leaving only the true pulse.
+Nonin Medical’s clinically- proven PureSAT pulse oximetry technology utilizes intelligent pulse-by-pulse filtering to provide precise oximetry measurements — even in the presence of motion, low perfusion, dark skin tones and other challenging conditions.
+By reading the entire plethysmographic waveform, PureSAT signal processing pre-filters the pulse signals to remove undesirable signals.
+Advanced algorithms then separate the pulse signals from artifact and interference — leaving only the true pulse.
+And with Nonin’s smart averaging technology, PureSAT automatically adjusts to each patient’s condition to provide fast and reliable readings you can trust.